Teaching Your Child to Be Bus Stop Smart

 - Familiarize yourself with this part of your child’s day to ensure that your child is in the safest situation possible so everyone can relax and enjoy the return to school.

-Have a fabulous last week of vacation and get your camera ready for the first day of school!
+Have a fabulous back-to-school season and get your camera ready for the first day of school!